AstarNetwork/plasmnet.io/plasmnet/README.md

 $ yarn start
 ```

-## How To Add Data
+## How To Add Contents

-Data is passed as an object array to each react component.
+Contents data is passed as an object array to each react component.

 ### Plasm Networks achieves